Chanty

 Recognizing the symptoms

 Employees with health problems, especially the ones struggling with mental issues, don’t usually feel encouraged to disclose them in front of their employers.
 In addition, employers are not usually trained to support them.
 It is important that you as an employer or better yet, your managers, be trained and educated to notice the signals when employees deal with a lot of stress or mental health problems.
+Indeed, investing in specialized training for managers in mental health first aid or stress management can be a game changer.
+In addition, facilitating an anonymous feedback channel can reduce the fear that such employees have of being taken action against, as they can voice their concerns without being judged or punished.

 Conclusion

 An employee coming to work while sick as a dog is no longer acceptable.
 The costs of such actions are a drain on the financial wellbeing of the company.
 Employers should focus on making an effort to create a workspace with highly functional and healthy employees.
-This will enable the company to achieve the goals for profit and productivity and to foster a healthy working environment for the employees.
-Making changes in trainings and addressing the issues in the workplace will create a healthier and more motivated workforce in the long run.
+This will enable the company to achieve its goals for profit and productivity and to foster a healthy working environment for the employees.
+Making changes in training and addressing the issues in the workplace will create a healthier and more motivated workforce in the long run.

 Making health a priority is worth it for both the organizations and the people.